mlkklkhl/PollutionProject/readme.md

 1. Weather Data Preprocessing: the data are .mhtml files that need to be converted to .csv files.
 This step is done in the `mhtmlToCsvConverter.py`.
 The resulted .csv files are stored in the `weather/prep_data` directory.
 2. Pollution Data Preprocessing: the data are .xlsx files that need to be converted to .csv files.
 This step is done in the `xlsxToCsvConverter.py`.
-The resulted .csv files are stored in the `PM2.5/prep_data` directory.
+The resulted .csv files are stored in the `PM2.5/prep_data` and `PM10/prep_data` directory.
+3. Ultrafine Particle Data Preprocessing: the data are .csv files that need to be converted to .csv files.
+This step is done in the `xlsxSheetToCsvConverter.py`.
+The resulted .csv files are stored in the `PM0.1/prep_data` directory.
-3. Merging Data: the weather and pollution data are merged based on the date and time.
+4. Merging Data: the weather and pollution data are merged based on the date and time.
 This step is done in the `combine_data.py`.
 It has 3 main steps:
     - `combine_weather`: this function merges the weather data based on the date and time.
 This step combine and create a new .csv file named `combined_weather_data.csv`.
-    - `combine_pm_air4thai`: this function merges the pm2.5 data based on the date and time.
-This step combine and create a new .csv file named `combined_pm2.5A_data.csv`.
+    - `combine_pm_air4thai`: this function merges the pm2.5 or pm10 data based on the date and time.
+This step combine and create a new .csv file named `combined_pm2.5A_data.csv` or `combined_pm10A_data.csv`.
+    - `combine_nanosampler`: this function merges the pm0.1 data based on the date and time.
+This step combine and create a new .csv file named `combined_{Site}_pm0.1_data.csv`.
     - Finally, the main function combines both weather and pm2.5 data based on the date and time.
 The resulted file is named `combined_data.csv`.
-4. Data Cleaning: the data are cleaned by replacing the rows with missing values with interpolation technique.
+5. Data Cleaning: the data are cleaned by replacing the rows with missing values with interpolation technique.
 Moreover, it resample the data into hourly.
 This step is done in the `interpolate_data.py`.
 The resulted file is named `combined_data_upsampled_pm_{{freq}}_{{interpolation_method}}_{{degree}}.csv`.